 Is there anything more to the genealogies of Jesus than just a bunch of names?
 Listen as Dr. German explores the various ways that Matthew and Luke each teach us about the person and work of our Savior by how they passed along his ancestry.

-How does Ecclesiastes end, and what does this book have to do with our lives now?
-Click here for Dr. German’s reflections on the concluding chapter of our journey with “the Preacher.”
+How would Absalom make his way back into Jerusalem, and what does this account have to do with “great David’s greater Son”?
+Click here for more of Dr. Saleska’s reflections on the book of 2 Samuel.

 Why is the heart and center of Lamentations so crucial for understanding not only the book but also the Christian faith?
 Click here to find out!

 How should we understand David’s role in the disturbing events that take place in chapter 13?
 Click here for an answer to that and more as Dr. Saleska continues our study of 2 Samuel.